Skip to content

 Volume group "backup-vg" successfully created

-4. Use the entire size of the volume group backup-vg for creating the logical volume backup:
+4. Use the entire size of the volume group backup-vg to create the logical volume backup:

 osadmin@ipfabric:~$ sudo lvcreate -n backup -l 100%FREE backup-vg